leo0519/examples/PaddlePaddle/Classification/RN50v1.5/README.md

 ```
 Source: [program.py L147-151](https://github.com/leo0519/DeepLearningExamples/blob/paddle-qat/PaddlePaddle/Classification/RN50v1.5/program.py#L147-L151)

-Whether a compilation strategy should be open can be determined by distributed optimizer according to the flag of QAT.
+Whether a compilation strategy is open or not can be determined by the distributed optimizer according to the flag of QAT.

 3. Low level API

-In `train.py`, we need to call low level QAT API and compile the program again.
+In `train.py`, we need to call a low level QAT API and compile the program again.
 ```python
 # train.py
 if args.qat: